abilandz/PH8124/Lecture_7/Lecture_7.md

 433
 ```

-This command becomes very handy if there are multiple instances of the same command running in parallel, and we need to get PIDs of all of them.
+This command becomes very handy if there are multiple instances of the same command running in parallel, and we need to get the PIDs of all of them.
 For instance:

 ```bash
 $ sleep 10s & sleep 20s & sleep 30s &